crash0verride11/DarkLight-qBittorent-WebUI/README.md

 I wanted to refresh my CSS / SASS skills by creating a dark mode for qBittorrent.
 The only other version of the standard UI I've seen is not toggle-albe.
 I also primarily see versions that change colors but leave all the icons as is (not ideal for dark mode).
 I've managed to keep changes primarily to the CSS files, though minor changes have been made to a few of the JSs and the index.

+# This Project is now English-Only
+qBittorrent has removed built-in support for third-party webUI translation.

 # Notes
 **Updates Nov 2022** qBittorent appears in the process of swapping out all their icons, and may soon be implementing it's own dark mode based on comments in code commits, rendering this project mostly useless (let's hope), except as a base for easy custom theming.
 This was a relatively big update, with new icons, and some file path changes.
 The new icons are what's in the current qBittorent master and beta release.
 Some of these are awful in my opinion, but I've tried to remain faithful to the master for now.
 Hopefully they tweak them further.